archanpatkar/patML.js/README.md

 ## A Library for Machine Learning

-> All Algorithms are Implemented from Scratch using [patNum.js](https://github.com/archanpatkar/patNum.js) and Javascript
+> All Algorithms are Implemented from Scratch only using [patNum.js](https://github.com/archanpatkar/patNum.js) and Javascript

 ## Regression